Tobechi00/kompressor/readme.md

 ## how it works:

-kompressor makes use of the huffman compression algorithm, which works by creating replacement codes for characters based on their frequencies
+kompressor makes use of the huffman compression algorithm, which works by creating replacement codes for characters based on their frequencies in an attempt to reduce file sizes by assigning shorter generated codes to characters that appear more frequently

 ### Compression:
-characters are read from a text file and assigned prefix free codes based on their respective frequencies, characters that appear more often get assigned shorter codes, while characters that appear less are assigned longer codes. a dictionary is then constructed mapping each character to its respective code.
+characters are read from a text file and assigned prefix free codes based on their respective frequencies, characters that appear more often get assigned shorter codes, while characters that appear less are assigned longer codes. a dictionary is then constructed mapping each character to its respective code, this dictionary is placed in the output files header for decomprssion. when codes are stored they are also padded with zeros if need be to even out their structure seeing as how code lengths may deviate from the standard byte size (* multiples of 8)

 the final compressed file is structured as so: